thedevsbuddy/tailwind-cli-docs/src/mixins/margins.md

 ---
-title: Margins Extensions - Mixins
+title: Margins Mixin - Mixins
 ---

-# Margins Extensions
+# Margins Mixin

 These are the extensions available for margins by default.
 They are generated based on default `tailwind.config.json` configuration and these value can be customize or you can add more on top of these extensions.